Nuclear weapons testing: Nuclear testing by country

 There may also have been at least three alleged but unacknowledged nuclear explosions (see list of alleged nuclear tests) including the Vela incident.

 From the first nuclear test in 1945 until tests by Pakistan in 1998, there was never a period of more than 22 months with no nuclear testing.
-June 1998 to October 2006 was the longest period since 1945 with no acknowledged nuclear tests.
+As of August 2026, the current period is the longest period since 1945 with no acknowledged nuclear tests, lasting for 8 years and 11 months.

 A summary table of all the nuclear testing that has happened since 1945 is here: Worldwide nuclear testing counts and summary.

 Global fallout

 Atmospheric ^{14}C Bomb pulse, New Zealand and Austria.
 The New Zealand curve is representative for the Southern Hemisphere, the Austrian curve is representative for the Northern Hemisphere.
 Atmospheric nuclear weapon tests almost doubled the concentration of ^{14}C in the Northern Hemisphere.

 Nuclear weapons testing did not produce an outcome like nuclear winter as a result of a scenario of a concentrated number of nuclear explosions in a nuclear holocaust, but the thousands of tests, hundreds being atmospheric, did produce a global fallout that peaked in 1963 (the bomb pulse), reaching levels of about 0.15 mSv per year worldwide, or about 7% of average background radiation dose from all sources.
 It has slowly decreased since, with natural environmental radiation levels being around 1 mSv.
 This global fallout was one of the main drivers for the ban on nuclear weapons testing, particularly atmospheric testing.
 It has been estimated that by 2020 between 200,000 to 460,000 people had died as a result of nuclear weapons testing, while the total number of deaths may rise up to 2.4 million people.